edumenyo/ENM360/README.md

 ### Course Description

 From recognizing voice, text or images to designing more efficient airplane wings and discovering new drugs, machine learning is introducing a transformative set of tools in data analysis with increasing impact across engineering, sciences, and commercial applications.
-In this course, you wil learn about principles and algorithms for extracting patterns from data and and making effective automated predictions.
+In this course, you will learn about principles and algorithms for extracting patterns from data and and making effective automated predictions.
 We will cover concepts such as regression, classification, density estimation, feature extraction, sampling, and probabilistic modeling, and provide a formal understanding of how, why, and when these methods work in the context of analyzing physical, biological, and engineering systems.

 ### Course prerequisites